-The Board Secretary coordinates the meetings of the Committees with those of the Board and, in order to do this, is notified in advance of the calendar of meetings and any changes, the agendas for their meetings, and receives the notice calling the meetings and the signed minutes.
+The role of the BoardThe Board Secretary coordinates the meetings of the Committees with those of the BoardSecretaryand, in order to do this, is notified in advance of the calendar of meetings and any changes, the agendas for their meetings, and receives the notice calling the meetings and the signed minutes.

-In addition, even before the recommendation of the 2018 Corporate Governance Code (Criterion 4.C.1 letter d), amended in July 2015), as well as per Recommendation 17 of the new Code, at each Board meeting the Chairmen of the Board Committees report to the Board on the most important issues examined by the Committees in their most recent meetings.
+In addition, even before the recommendation of the 2018 Corporate Governance Code (Criterion 4.C.1 letter d), as well as per Recommendation 17 of the Code, at each Board meeting the Chairmen of the Board Committees report to the Board on the most important issues examined by the Committees in their most recent meetings.
 On at least a semi-annual basis, the Eni Board of Directors receives a report from the Committees on the activities they have performed.

-A detailed description of each Committee and its activities in 2020 is provided below.
+A detailed description of each Committee and its activities in 2021 is provided below.
 More information can be found in the table attached to this Report.